versioneye/ops_contrib/README.md

 They are all available as Docker images from Docker Hub.
 There is a file `versioneye-base.yml` for [Docker Compose](https://docs.docker.com/compose/).
-Maybe you need to adjust the mount volumes for MongoDB and Elasticsearch in the `versioneye-base.yml`.
-Then you can start all backend systems like this:
+You can start all backend systems like this:

 ```
 docker-compose -f versioneye-base.yml up -d
 ```

 That will start all 4 Docker containers in deamon mode.
+The MongoDB and ElasticSearch container is not persistent!
+If the Docker containers are getting stopped/killed the data is lost.
+For persistence you need to comment in the mount volumes in the `versioneye-base.yml` file and adjust the paths to a directory on the host system.

 ## Start the VersionEye containers